 The importing costs of a product order largely depend on the size and weight of the products being shipped.
 The most economical method of shipping products from China is via cargo ship.
 This cost is variable depending on the size of the product you plan for transport, so I would strongly recommend that you do some research before starting your project.

 As outlined in this article there are many steps and costs associated with a new product development.
-A good rule of thumb is that a new product development will cost between $200,000 and $1,000,000 depending on the complexity of the project and will take between 12 - 16 months to take from an idea to an order--mass produced in China.
+A good rule of thumb is that a new product development will cost $75,000+ pre-manufacture for a custom product and $30,000+ for production and logistics but is different for every project.

 Ventrify is a product design and manufacture firm that helps entrepreneurs bring product ideas from concept to market.
 We take in fledgling ideas and bring them through our iterative design process to create products our clients can be proud of.
 Then, we work with manufacturing facilities across the world to bring our clients the highest quality products at competitive prices.

 If you want to talk costs and ways to optimize them, feel free to reach out to the Ventrify team through Facebook, LinkedIn, or our Website.
 We love talking product development and can give you our unbiased 2 cents on what your project may cost!